-This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts.
+This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts to 2021.

-Companies covered in this report:
+Companies mentioned in this report:

 Telcel (América Móvil), AT&T Mexico (Iusacell, Nextel Mexico), Movistar (Telefónica), Televisa, Globalstar, Unefón, Virgin Mobile, Weex.